zholdoshov/antra-assignments/advanced_training/theoretical_questions/assignment11/Solution.md

 ## What is FLUX?

-It's a pattern (architecure) for managing state in our application.
+It's a architecure pattern for building client side applications.
+This pattern allows us to manage our application's state in a predictable and one way directional data flow.
 It has four major components:

 ![alt text](image-1.png)